 2. The cost is also lower, as it is not necessary, for example, for therapists to change locations or to hire co-therapists.

-3. It allows carrying out treatments in difficult-to-access stimulation configurations (take-offs, storms...), and to solve more easily problems associated with the patient’s imagination difficulties.
+3. It allows us to carry out treatments in difficult-to-access stimulation configurations (e.g., take-offs, storms), and to solve more easily problems associated with the patient’s imagination difficulties.

-4. It provides greater control on stimuli and stimulatory conditions.
-The therapist can decide whether it is day or night, rainy or sunny...
-In this way, you can better adjust the therapeutic process to the patient’s needs.
+4. It provides greater control of stimuli and conditions.
+The therapist can decide whether it is day or night, rainy or sunny, etc. In this way, we can better adjust the therapeutic process to the patient’s needs.

-5. It allows creating situations that go beyond what can be found in reality itself.
-For example, to recreate 10 consecutive take-offs or going up on a lift without stopping at any floor for 5 minutes.
+5. It allows us to create situations that go beyond what can be found in reality itself.
+For example, we can recreate 10 consecutive take-offs, or going up on an evaluator, without stopping at any floor for 5 minutes.

-6. It facilitates self-training and over-learning, as the patient does not have to wait for the events to take place in real life, but can produce and reproduce them whenever they wish.
+6. It facilitates self-training and over-learning, as the patient does not have to wait for the events to take place in real life.
+They can produce and reproduce them whenever they wish.

-7. It allows the therapist to control and observe what the patient is seeing, which allows them to detect more easily the stimuli of greater clinical relevance.
+7. It allows the therapist to control and observe what the patient is seeing, which allows them to determine clinical relevance.

-9. It is very safe: therapist and patient control what is happening at all times.
+9. It is very safe.
+The therapist and patient control what is happening at all times.

 10. It is an activity in which the patient adopts an active and participative role (Bruner, Vygotsky, Piaget).
-In this way, the patient can promote re-learning and behavior modification.
+In this way, the patient can promote re-learning and behavior modification, when desired.

 Could I do this at home?